Journal Entry Agent

 - Close orchestration platform with task templates and evidence capture: BlackLine, Trintech Cadency, FloQast, or Workday Adaptive Planning Close Manager

-- WORM-compliant archive for PCAOB AS 1215 (7 years for issuer audits), IRS Sec.
-6001 (3-7 years), HMRC Notice 700/21 (UK 6 years), EU VAT Directive Art.
-246 (default 10 years): Amazon S3 Object Lock, Azure Blob Immutable Storage, Google Cloud Storage Bucket Lock
+- WORM-compliant archive meeting PCAOB AS 1215 (7 years for issuer audits), IRS Sec.
+6001 (3-7 years), HMRC Notice 700/21 (UK 6 years) and EU VAT Directive Art.
+246 (default 10 years), on Amazon S3 Object Lock, Azure Blob Immutable Storage or Google Cloud Storage Bucket Lock

 Infrastructure Contribution